aimms/how-to/HowToHandleTheDeprecationOfCompoundSets.rst

 **The deprecation of compound sets will only be definite after January 1, 2020**, giving AIMMS modellers more than one and a half year between the announcement and the definite deprecation.
 With the nearing of this deadline, the urgency to do something about it also increases.
 That is why the following timeline is provided:

 #.
-The first release of AIMMS IDE after July 1, 2018, does not provide the attributes 'index' or 'parameter' in the attribute form of relations.
+The first release of AIMMS IDE after July 1, 2018, being AIMMS 4.56, does not provide the attributes 'index' or 'parameter' in the attribute form of relations.
 This step prevents the creation of new compound sets.

 #.
 The first release of AIMMS IDE after January 1, 2019, (6 months later) warns the model builder against existing compound sets.